-- Demonstrate effective communication, both orally and in writing. - Demonstrate critical thinking and problem-solving skills in preparation for a career in health care. - Demonstrate quantitative reasoning skills, particularly as they apply to the health care setting. - Identify current issues and trends affecting the U.S. health care delivery system and strategies to address them. - Analyze health care policies and critique their effectiveness in serving the needs of the intended stakeholders.
+- Demonstrate effective communication, both orally and in writing. - Demonstrate critical thinking and problem-solving skills in preparation for a career in health care. - Identify current issues and trends affecting the U.S. health care delivery system and strategies to address them. - Analyze health care policies and critique their effectiveness in serving the needs of the intended stakeholders.

 This is a select program.
-Students may apply for admission into the program after they have demonstrated readiness for ENGL 101 and FNMT 118 as determined by the College's placement tests or by successfully completing identified developmental course work.
+Students may apply for admission into the program after they have demonstrated readiness for ENGL 101 and FNMT 118 as determined by the College's placement or by successfully completing identified developmental course work.
 The program requires students to have completed the FNMT 118 course by the time they have earned 12 credits in order to remain in the program.
 They will also need to complete either MATH 150 or MATH 251; ENGL 102 and CIS 103 by the time they have earned 24 credits.